Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 Here’s how this online fine arts investment platform works:

-3. Investors start buying, with a $1,000 minimum investment.
-An individual investor can hold up to a 10% share of any one specific work.
+- Investors start buying, with a $15,000 minimum investment for first-time investors and $500 for returning users.
+An individual investor can hold up to a 10% share of any one specific work before they have additional tax reporting responsibilities.

 Who can invest with Masterworks?